 The iniquity of the interstitial

-We’ve been wondering how long this would take since Google revealed the results of its own research in to the user experience of promotional mobile interstitial ads back in July.
-Google found that 69% of visitors confronted with the ad promoting the native Google+ app abandoned the site altogether, so it seemed only a matter of time – after the Mobilegeddon algorithm update – before Google would add this to their list of factors determining ranking for mobile sites.
+Google’s own research back in 2015 into the user experience of promotional mobile interstitial ads found that 69% of visitors confronted with the ad promoting the native Google+ app abandoned the site altogether.
+So it came as little surprise – following the Mobilegeddon algorithm update – that Google would add this to their list of factors determining ranking for mobile sites.

 When it comes to search on mobile devices, users should get the most relevant answers, no matter if the answer lives in an app or a web page […] sometimes a user may tap on a search result on a mobile device and see an app install interstitial that hides a significant amount of content and prompts the user to install an app.
 Our analysis shows that it is not a good search experience and can be frustrating for users.